Nexusnui/Convert-To-LDraw/README.md

 Run/Install:

 Currently there is only a Windows Version.
-Under Releases you find a installer and a portable version for the latest release.
+Under Releases you find an installer and a portable version.
 If have an anti-virus software installed it might warn you, when running the installer.

-Mac and Linux users have to setup a python environment with the required with dependencies under build-scripts/requirements.
+Mac and Linux users have to setup a python environment with the dependencies found in "build-scripts/requirements.txt".

 This was originally a fork of a [python script of Hazen Babcock](https://github.com/HazenBabcock/stl-to-dat).
 The code that was used from that script was completely rewritten for the 1.0 release of this software.